Pseuduvaria kingiana: Description

-It is a tree reaching 9 meters in height.
+It is a tree reaching 9 m in height.
 The young, yellow-brown to dark brown branches are densely covered in hairs.
-Its elliptical, slightly leathery leaves are 18–31.5 by 6-12 centimeters.
-The leaves have slightly wedge-shaped bases and tapering tips, with the tapering portion 5-18 millimeters long.
+Its elliptical, slightly leathery leaves are 18–31.5 by 6–12 centimeters.
+The leaves have slightly wedge-shaped bases and tapering tips, with the tapering portion 5–18 millimeters long.
 The leaves are hairless on their upper and lower surfaces.
-The leaves have 14-22 pairs of secondary veins emanating from their midribs.
-Its very densely hairy petioles are 3-10 by 2-4 millimeters with a broad groove on their upper side.
-Its Inflorescences occur alone or in pairs on branches, and are organized on densely hairy peduncles that are 2.5-5 by 0.4-1 millimeters.
+The leaves have 14–22 pairs of secondary veins emanating from their midribs.
+Its very densely hairy petioles are 3–10 by 2–4 millimeters with a broad groove on their upper side.
+Its Inflorescences occur alone or in pairs on branches, and are organized on densely hairy peduncles that are 2.5–5 by 0.4–1 millimeters.
 Each inflorescence has up to 5 flower.
-Each flower is on a very densely hairy pedicel that is 9-20 by 0.4-0.7 millimeters.
-The pedicels are organized on a rachis up to 10 millimeters long that have 4-10 bracts.
-The pedicels have a medial, densely hairy bract that is 0.5-2 millimeters long.
+Each flower is on a very densely hairy pedicel that is 9–20 by 0.4–0.7 millimeters.
+The pedicels are organized on a rachis up to 10 millimeters long that have 4–10 bracts.
+The pedicels have a medial, densely hairy bract that is 0.5–2 millimeters long.
 Its flowers are unisexual.
-Its flowers have 3 oval sepals, that are 0.7-1.5 by 1.2 millimeters.
+Its flowers have 3 oval sepals, that are 0.7–1.5 by 1.2 millimeters.
 The sepals are hairless on their upper surface, densely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The dark red, oval, outer petals are 1.5-3 by 2-3 millimeters with hairless upper and sparsely hairy lower surfaces.
-The dark red, heart-shaped inner petals have a 1.5-4 millimeter long claw at their base and a 4.5-7 by 3-5 millimeter blade.
+The dark red, oval, outer petals are 1.5–3 by 2–3 millimeters with hairless upper and sparsely hairy lower surfaces.
+The dark red, heart-shaped inner petals have a 1.5–4 millimeter long claw at their base and a 4.5–7 by 3–5 millimeter blade.
 The inner petals have slightly heart-shaped bases and pointed tips.
 The inner petals are sparsely hairy on their upper and lower surfaces.
 The inner petals have a solitary, diamond-shaped, smooth, slightly raised gland on their upper surface.
-Male flowers have up to 60-68 stamens that are 0.7-1.1 by 0.5-0.7 millimeters.
-Female flowers have 7-9 carpels that are 1.4-1.6 by 0.7-0.8 millimeters.
-Each carpel has 3-5 ovules arranged in two rows.
-The female flowers have 4-8 sterile stamens.
-The fruit occur in clusters of 5-7 arranged on densely to sparsely hairy peduncles that are 2-10 by 1-3 millimeters.
-The individual fruit are attached by densely to slightly hairy pedicles that are 15-25 by 1–2.5 millimeters.
-The gray-green, fruit are globe-shaped and 12-19 by 11-16 millimeters.
+Male flowers have up to 60–68 stamens that are 0.7–1.1 by 0.5–0.7 millimeters.
+Female flowers have 7–9 carpels that are 1.4–1.6 by 0.7–0.8 millimeters.
+Each carpel has 3–5 ovules arranged in two rows.
+The female flowers have 4–8 sterile stamens.
+The fruit occur in clusters of 5–7 arranged on densely to sparsely hairy peduncles that are 2–10 by 1–3 millimeters.
+The individual fruit are attached by densely to slightly hairy pedicles that are 15–25 by 1–2.5 millimeters.
+The gray-green fruit are globe-shaped and 12–19 by 11–16 millimeters.
 The fruit are wrinkly, and very densely hairy.
-Each fruit has up to 3-5 hemispherical to lens-shaped seeds that are 11-12 by 7-10 by 5-7 millimeters, arranged in two rows.
+Each fruit has up to 3–5 hemispherical to lens-shaped seeds that are 11–12 by 7–10 by 5–7 millimeters, arranged in two rows.
 The seeds are smooth.